-A useful checklist to help improve safety for you and your colleagues in the school
+A useful checklist to help improve safety for you and your colleagues at Westbrook Old Hall Primary School:

-- ☑ Use your initiative
+- ✓ Use your initiative

-- ☑ Suggest ways of preventing contamination (water, oils, cardboard, waste etc.) from getting onto the floor
+- Suggest ways of preventing contamination (water, oils, cardboard, waste etc.) from getting onto the floor

-- ☑ Monitor everything you put in place
+- Monitor everything you put in place

 - ☑ Make sure the floor is clean and dry

 - ☑ Clear up spillages immediately

 - ☑ Dispose of waste materials

-- ☑ Remove any obstructions
+- Remove any obstructions

-- Avoid trailing cables
+- ☑ Avoid trailing cables

+- ☑ Store goods safely

 - ☑ Keep workstations clear of obstacles

-- ☑ Make sure flooring materials are level and secure
+- Make sure flooring materials are level and secure (site manager)

-- ☑ Identify and mark slopes and changes of levels
+- ☑ Identify and mark slopes and changes of levels (site manager)

 - ☑ Ensure you have adequate lighting

 - ☑ Wear suitable footwear

 - ☑ Think about visitors to your workplace, what do they need to know?
 Do you need to do more to protect them?